tdt/core/controllers/README.md

 There is a certain problem concerning representations and actual entities on the internet, which is explained further below.
 It's called the HTTP range 14 problem.

-To implement a solution to the HTTP range 14 problem we used glue.php and router.hp (both files can be found in our main folder), we did this:
+To implement a solution to the HTTP range 14 problem we used glue.php and router.hp (both files can be found in tdt/start/app/core), and did this:

-## AController.class.php
+## ACoreController.class.php

-The abstract Controller contains 4 functions: GET(), DELETE(), POST() (not used atm), PUT(), PATCH() and HEAD().
-Every controller extends from this class.
+This abstract Controller contains several utility functions for other controllers to use it.
+It can check for basic authentication, access database back-end configuration and clear documentation caches.

 ## RController.class.php

 The R is for Read (cRud).
 It will handle all calls to a specific representation.
 It returns exceptions on calls to DELETE, UPDATE or POST.
+Note that the HEAD request is also implemented and will return header information for a certain given URL.

 If the format .about is given, the FormatterFactory is going to do content negotiation.
 This means: check the Accept header and choose the best one.
-If no format is found, return a default one.
+If no fitting format is found, return a default one.

 ## CUDController.class.php

 CUD is for Create, Update and Delete (CrUD).
-It performs the right model functions to make the call happen.
+It calls upon the resourcesmodel to make sure resource definitions are valid and are stored in the back-end.
 When GET is used, it seems like they have done a GET request to a real-world object.
 We're going to redirect them (HTTP 303 See Other) to the .about URI.

 ## RedirectController.class.php